HezekiahAO/-de-week2-unittest-Ajayi-Omoleye-Hezekiah/README.md

 A design of a prototype model for an Artificial Pancreas system.
 The model receives inputs (carb intake, exercise) and outputs decisions (deliver insulin, warn low glucose, or maintain stability) based on the level on insulin of glucose in the body.
-This Artificial Pancreas System that simulates basic glucose control using Python.

 ### 📁 Folder Structure
 	main/